maglietti/QB-OrderTrackingGuide/orderFormDesign.md

 ## Add a New Order

 Test out your modified form by adding a new order.

+I could not get this to work -- is there a new workflow?
+{: .label .label-red }

 ~~~
     1. Select the Orders table.